 I had the pleasure of meeting the mastermind behind Fusterlandia, who explained to me not only the inspiration behind his paintings (which reminded me of Miami favorite Romero Britto) but was also kind enough to dedicate a book to me and include a special drawing.
 The subject of choice?
 A rooster, which he says signifies joy, life and sunshine.

-Jose Fuster, like his artwork, leaves an impression.
+Jose Fuster, like his artwork, knows how to make an impression.

 Location and Hours of Operation